Q: Describe what you publish in 25 characters or less.

 Q: How much do you want to know about the person submitting to you?

-A: We ask for a short bio that we use in the publication.
-Previous publication credits do not make or break a submission.
-The emphasis is on the work not on the reputation.
+A: We ask for a short bio that we may use in the publication.
+At the least we like to know about who is submitting the work, but we don't look at that information until after we have reviewed the creative's work.
+We anonymize our submissions to try and hide our biases when possible.
+So as a result of this previous publication credits do not make or break a submission, and the emphasis is on the work not on the reputation.

 Q: If you publish writing, how much of a piece do you read before making the decision to reject it?